zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-This property is particularly useful for iterative evaluation of series such as the one given by Equation 18.6.
+This property is particularly useful for iterative evaluation of series, such as the one given by Equation 18.6.

-The explicit form of the first three of these functions is:
+The explicit form of the first three of these functions is

 $$ \tag{18.8}
 \begin{aligned}